 School has started.
 This is a fertile time for the possibility of your child becoming a victim of cyberbullying threats.
 Bullying and cyberbullying top parents’ list of worries when it comes to their children’s health, according to the C.S.
 Mott Children’s Hospital National Poll on Children’s Health at the University of Michigan.

 As more children have access to the internet and social media, many parents also expressed concerns about their children’s safety online.
-Experts have raised concerns about how cyberbullying may impact children’s mental health, with anxiety, depression and even suicide being linked to this type of harassment.
+Experts like Safety Detectives have raised concerns about how cyberbullying may impact children’s mental health, with anxiety, depression and even suicide being linked to this type of harassment.
 Vulnerability to online predators is also a risk.

 We want to arm parents and kids with some tips to stop cyberbullies in their tracks.